turbot/guardrails-docs/docs/getting-started/getting-started-aws/prepare-account/index.md

 ---
-title: Connect an AWS Account to Guardrails
+title: Prepare an AWS Account for import to Guardrails
-sidebar_label: Connect an AWS Account
+sidebar_label: Prepare the AWS Account
 ---

 # Prepare an AWS Account for import to Guardrails